 From India, Mumbai

-You can speak to their immediate supervisor and to your boss and ask them about the same and try to get the reply on mail if it should be considered as full day leave , half day leave or should that be compensated against any weekly off.
+You can speak to their immediate supervisor and your boss and ask them about the same.
+Try to get the reply via email regarding whether it should be considered as a full-day leave, half-day leave, or if it should be compensated against any weekly off.

 From India, Pune